ontio/documentation/dev-website-docs/docs-en/SDKs/ts-sdk-ontid.md

 //we also need an account to pay for the gas
 //supporse we have an account and the privateKey tx.payer = account.address
+// First, we need sign transaction with the private key of the ONT ID.
+TransactionBuilder.signTransaction(tx, privateKey);
 //Then sign the transaction with payer's account
 //we already got transaction created before,add the signature.
 TransactionBuilder.addSign(tx, privateKeyOfAccount)